Nervosys/Botnix/CONTRIBUTING.md

 ### Release notes

-If you removed packages or made some major NixOS changes, write about it in the release notes for the next stable release in [`nixos/doc/manual/release-notes`](./nixos/doc/manual/release-notes).
+If you removed packages or made some major Botnix changes, write about it in the release notes for the next stable release in [`nixos/doc/manual/release-notes`](./nixos/doc/manual/release-notes).

 ### File naming and organisation